-Aerobic,endurance and strength training are part of treatment program.
-Apart from improvement in pain, thesealso give a sense of well being.
+Aerobic, endurance, and strength training are part of the treatment program.
+Apart from the improvement in pain, these also give a sense of well being.

 Obesity, poor posture, and overloading activities at work and at home should be addressed.

 Poor sleep contributes to pain, depression, and fatigue.
-Patient should avoid caffiene, alcohol, and large evening.
+The patient should avoid caffeine, alcohol, and large evening.
 Fluid should be restricted to avoid urinary frequency problems.

-A sleep diary maintained by patient about time of going to bed, approximate time of falling sleep, number of awakenings and number of times the patient got out of bed; provides helps in medicine selection.
+A sleep diary maintained by the patient about the time of going to bed, approximate time of falling asleep, number of awakenings and number of times the patient got out of bed; provides helps in medicine selection.